 Requirement Description Appropriate equipment for moving tyres Excavator or loader can be used to move tyres quickly in the event of a fire (if safe to do so) and potentially lessen the size and severity of the fire.
-Adequate water supply and accessibility The site has direct access to mains water supply.
+Adequate water supply and accessibility The site has direct access to bore water supply delivering 10.0 litres per second.
 Containment of contaminated fire water The operator has no current plans to build bunds around the stockpiles.
 In accordance with the NT Fire and Emergency Regulations , there will be minimum separation distance of 10 m between stockpiles, and to the boundary of the site.
 Adequate first response equipment All plant and vehicles are fitted with portable fire extinguishers.
 Other equipment may include shovels for burying smouldering fires.
-Adequate fire hydrant system There is mains water supply on the site.
-If further capability is required a 10,000Ltr Water Supply Tank and fire fighter pump could be placed on site
+Adequate fire hydrant system Further capability will be provided by 2 x 10,000Ltr Water Supply Tanks and fire fighter pumps installed alongside the up-processed tyre storage area